jubilee-church-coventry/pa-team/editing-and-uploading-preaches.md

 Export
 ------

-Finally we must export the file as an MP3 suitable for distributing, do this by choosing `File -> Export…`, choose a sutiable filename, and in the 'Format' dropdown choose: _MP3 Files_, if you don't have this option, have a read through the PA Team Audacity installation guide.
+Finally we must export the file as an MP3 suitable for distributing, do this by choosing `File -> Export…`, choose a suitable filename, and in the 'Format' drop-down choose: _MP3 Files_, if you don't have this option, have a read through the PA Team Audacity installation guide.

 Then press the `Options` button to configure the type of MP3 file that is going to be produced, ensure the following options are selected: